harplife/zettelkasten/math/precalculus/Chapter 2/1_Functions.md

 For a simple equation like $y=mx^{n}+b$ (where we expect one output for each input), we can say that $y$ is a function of $x$.
 Thus, it can be written as $f(x)=mx^n+b$.

+> [!important] A Function as a "Mapping" Between Sets
+> <mark class="hltr-trippy">Mapping</mark> is an operation that associate each element of a given set with one (or more) elements of a second set.
+A function is a mapping of one set to another.
+> In terms of mapping, a function can be written as $f : A \to B$ and be read as "$f$ is a function from set $A$ to set $B$".

 > [!important] Difference between equations and functions
 > So far we've been dealing with **Equations**, which is a statement of equality between two expressions, but now we are dealing with **Functions**, which is a rule that assigns each input to exactly one output.
 >